 Interest income on multifamily impaired loans is recognized on an accrual basis for loans performing under the original or restructured terms and on a cash basis for non-performing loans, which collectively totaled approximately \$22 million, \$25 million and \$24 million for the years ended December 31, 2007, 2006 and 2005, respectively.
-We recorded interest preceded by the purchase of a delinquent mortgage loan from the PC pool.
-Charge-offs related to retained mortgages represent the amount of the unpaid principal balance of a loan that has been discharged using the reserve balance to remove the loan from our retained portfolio at the time of resolution.
-Charge-offs exclude \$156 million in 2007 related to reserve amounts previously transferred to reduce the carrying value of loans purchased under financial guarantees.
+We recorded interest income on impaired single-family loans that totaled \$382 million, \$177 million and \$149 million for the years ended December 31, 2007, 2006 and 2005, respectively.